GiovanH/fansim-engine/README.md

 **A:** *please do not do that.* See [Why FSE?](#why-fse)

 Recommended use is to execute the scripts from console while in the `src` folder, but just launching the scripts *should* work in most cases for the patcher and launcher.

+**Q:** Can this make hiveswap friendsim style routes too, or just pesterquest routes?

+**A:** While the tool is based around pesterquest, *yes*, you can use hiveswap styles, including the hiveswap characters (using the hiveswap package in fse-extras) and the grype gui

 **Q:** My folder is called pesterquest-modsuite, but it's supposed to be called friendsim-engine now?